Jabulani-N/atlas-machine_learning/supervised_learning/regularization/Article Notes.md

 The basic idea is
 * `L2_cost = sum of (all individual weights squared)`
 * `L2_regularization = (lambtha / (2 * m)) * l2_cost`

+The resultant `L2 regularization` can then be added to each weight in a backpropagation step.